edoardottt/scilla/README.md

     - Specifying status codes to be ignored in subdomains scanning `scilla report -is 500,501,502 -target target.domain`
     - Specifying status codes classes to be ignored in directories scanning `scilla report -id 5**,4** -target target.domain`
     - Specifying status codes classes to be ignored in subdomains scanning `scilla report -is 5**,4** -target target.domain`
-    - Use also a web crawler for directories enumeration (slower) `scilla report -cd -target target.domain`
+    - Use also a web crawler for directories enumeration `scilla report -cd -target target.domain`
-    - Use also a web crawler for subdomains enumeration (slower) `scilla report -cs -target target.domain`
+    - Use also a web crawler for subdomains enumeration `scilla report -cs -target target.domain`
     - Use also a public database for subdomains enumeration `scilla report -db -target target.domain`

 Contributing 🛠